VenkMallikarjun/BENPPy/README.md

                             nDB,                    # Scalar denoting number of databases used.
 Only modify this value if using earlier versions of Progenesis (<3.0).
 Defaults to 1. incSubject,             # Bool denoting whether or not to include subject/run terms in model to be fit.
 Defaults to False. subQuantadd,            # List of strings denoting which parameters to add to the 'Treatment' values to give subject-level quantification.
-Defaults to [''].
-                            ContGroup,              # Bool denoting whether treatment variable specified in experimental_peptides headers is treated as a single continuous variable rather than multiple levels of a categorical variable.
-Defaults to False. random_effects,         # List of strings denoting which effects will be sampled from a Gaussian with a mean of 0.
+Defaults to ['']. random_effects,         # List of strings denoting which effects will be sampled from a Gaussian with a mean of 0.
 E.g. ['Peptide','Donor'].
 Defaults to ['All']. nChains,                # Integer denoting how many chains to run for each protein.
 Chains are run in parallel.
 Defaults to 3. impute,                 # String denoting which imputation method to use.
 Accepts either 'ami' (Adaptive Multiple Imputation; default) or 'dgd' (Down-shifted Gaussian Distribution imputation).